Frefreak/fluffy-dollop/README.md

 3. Click `Load unpacked extension` button, navigate to select the **chrome** folder.
 4. The extension should have be loaded.
 Currently only `post`, `login` and `register` are implemented.

+**Note**: Syncing (No `alert`) is implicit to be called after login and everytime the plugin reloaded.
+The `reSync` in popup menu is used only when you find the connection might be lost, and no `alert`.

 # TODO
 - ~~create a simple web interface on server side~~
 - ~~polish simple web interface with some css~~